ariellev/GettingAndCleaningData/README.md

 ####2. script steps
 ##### setup and validation
+This script makes no assumptions over the samsung data.
 1. if _dataSetFolder_ does not exist, then it will be extracted from _zipFile_.
 2. If the _zipFile_ does not exist, it will download from _https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip_
 3. Loading of libraries: data.table, dplyr, reshape2.
 If a package is not found, then it will be downloaded from a CRAN repostiory.